Monday, 28 July 2014

 —a butcher (for KCR employees)

-a shop that sells milk and eggs (a new and exciting development this week)
+a shop that sells milk and eggs (a new and exciting development)

 access to high(ish) speed internet (150-300kbps depending on whether there are strong winds)

-we have a pool—and a 'clubhouse' (that only a couple of Afrikaner ladies use)
+a pool—and a 'clubhouse' (that only a couple of Afrikaner ladies use and I would f*n never.)

-two back-up generators (as the power goes out constantly during the rainy season—November to April)
+two back-up generators (as the power goes out consistently in the rainy season—November to April)

 —a network of bore taps in every yard; no walking necessary to gather water

-and the MTC (major cell provider) tower sits in my front yard approximately twenty feet from my door (I have the best service in the village.
-People point their phones toward my house just to transmit a text into the ether...).
+the MTC (major cell provider) tower sits in my front yard approximately twenty feet from my door (our yard has the most powerful signal in the village (apart from the satellite at the ranch office)

-**The Namibian President recently visited a dam which was run by the Namibian Development Corporation (NDC), and found substandard living conditions for it's workers.
-He brought along news cameras, so the rest of the country saw them too...
-In my village they followed the developments and repercussions of this visit very closely—villagers actually were passing around newspapers, which you see rather infrequently here...
-Soon after, construction commenced...
+**The Namibian President recently visited a dam which was run by the Namibian Development Corporation (NDC), and found substandard living conditions for its workers.
+As he brought along news cameras, so the rest of the country saw them too...
+The residents of Mangetti followed the developments and repercussions of this visit very closely.
+Soon after, construction commenced here...
 Coincidence?
-Hmm..

 brown paper packages..